Palace of the Grand Dukes of Lithuania: Reconstruction

 As part of a programme of nation-building, the Seimas in 2000 passed a law to reconstruct the palace.
 Ground was broken in summer of 2002 on the southern part of the site of the original building.
 By 2002–2004 and 2005–2006 the palace project was changed mainly due to archeological findings found on the site and discussions about the architectural value of Schlossberg's house.
 Fragments of Schlossberg's house became part of the eastern wing of the restored palace.
 The building (and museum that was planned to own the building) was partially opened during the celebration of the millennium of the name of Lithuania in summer of 2009, although it was not yet fully completed due to lack of funding.
 By the end of July 2009, construction work resumed and the building again became inaccessible for the public.

 Several historians who were against the reconstruction provided many arguments why the reconstruction of the palace was unnecessary.
 It was argued that the newly built palace would destroy the urban landscape formed over the last 300 years.
 Vilnius Cathedral would be overshadowed by the palace, and the Gediminas' Tower would not be visible from the side of the cathedral.
 Also it was noted that materials and technologies unknown at the time of original construction (e. g. reinforced concrete) have been used.
 Also the reconstruction was financed by the state, while many authentic historic buildings (mainly manor houses) are in critical condition.

 On 23 May 2013, the part of the palace known as Bloc A was officially finished.
 On 6 July 2013, it was officially opened to the public, 760 years after the coronation of Mindaugas.
 From 2014 to 2018 the part of the palace known as Bloc B was under construction.
 The Bloc B and the museum building as a whole opened on the 6 July 2018.

+A valuable paintings collection of Italian 15th-17th centuries painters was donated or loaned for exhibiting to the palace by Lithuanian businessman Pranas Kiznis.